Who needs a PPAP?

 - Documentary evidence from the APQP development process.

 - Evidence of satisfactory design and process validation

 The evidence may be collated as the project progresses from concept through to production, reducing the administrative burden and overheads associated with the approval process.
 However, the supplier must demonstrate that they have responded to changing customer requirements, and that records are up to date.

 Failure to follow the the APQP development process, or poor record keeping exposed during the PPAP process will undermine confidence in the quality of the components supplied and supplier’s management systems.

 PPAP Training and Support

-Stunell Technology provides training and support for companies implementing APQP and PPAP, and delivers in house and public courses in association with the Excel Partnership.
+Stunell Technology provides training and support for companies implementing APQP and PPAP, and delivers in house courses on request.